Gregory McKnight: Trial

-Kathryn McKnight was released from police custody once police ruled out her involvement in the homicides.
+Kathryn McKnight was released from custody once police ruled out her involvement in the homicides.
 Shortly before Gregory McKnight's trial, three locals trespassed on his former property and reportedly stole a few items.
 The trespassers, Rosalee Jackson, Kenneth R. Jackson, and Jeffrey A. Jackson, were each indicted on a misdemeanor count of criminal trespassing and theft.
-Since the trial was due to occur in Vinton County, a small county with at the time less than 13,000 residents, Ohio judge Jeffrey Simmons briefly ruled out the death penalty in the trial due to Vinton County lacking enough money to guarantee McKnight a fair trial.

-Nevertheless, the trial began on October 1, 2002.
+Since McKnight's trial was due to occur in Vinton County, which held around 13,000 residents, Ohio judge Jeffrey Simmons briefly ruled out the death penalty in the trial due to Vinton County lacking enough money to guarantee McKnight a fair trial.
+The trial nevertheless proceeded on October 1, 2002.
 Despite the argument about the cost of a fair trial, McKnight still faced a death sentence if convicted.
 To convince the jury of McKnight's guilt, prosecutors collected items previously seized from his residence; a shovel, a brush cutter, an axe, and a hunting knife were compared to marks of Julious' bones, but the shovel was ruled out, and the other items were inconclusive.
 Due to uncertainty over how Julious was killed, prosecutors decided not to seek the death penalty for his murder.
 They did seek the death penalty for Murray's murder since they knew he had shot her once in the head.